Meet the Board

 Ludmila “Ludy” Arin is a speech language pathologist in Gainesville, FL.
 She graduated from Cal State University of Northridge with my undergraduate and graduate degree in Communication Disorders.
 Her SLP career kicked off in Arizona where she completed her CF in a small hospital.
 She returned to Los Angeles in various settings all at the same time.
 The pandemic brought her to Florida and primarily works with Head and Neck CA patients.
 She is a certified medical interpreter at her hospital.
 She looks forward to serving on the board!

-Alan is an undergraduate senior at CSULA.
+Alan is a Graduate Student at CSULA.
 He began his undergraduate studies at the University of Houston.
 His interests include bilingualism, literacy, and language disorders.
 Alan is currently a Spanish tutor at the ELAC Language Lab.
 He hopes to be able to work abroad one day and collaborate with speech therapists in other countries.
 Alan is committed to increasing the number of bilingual SLPs and SLPAs across the nation.
 Alan plans on attending grad school in southern California or Texas.

 Salvador is a bilingual speech-language pathologist with 17 years of experience working with students in public schools.
 He has worked with a variety of age groups, including early childhood, elementary, and middle school.
 Salvador is a founding member of the BRIDGE (Bilingual Response to Implement Dual Gap Evaluations) team for his school district and is involved in assessing culturally and linguistically diverse (CLD) students district-wide.
 Coming from a CLD background himself, he is passionate about ensuring that CLD students in the public education system are being assessed fairly and that their cultural and linguistic diversity is recognized as an asset rather than a hindrance or, worse, a disability.
 He is currently enrolled in the Doctor of Speech-Language Pathology program at Rocky Mountain University.